Ponyta

 Catch probability with multiple throws

-In order to help Trainers understand their overall odds when catching Galarian Ponyta, we enable the functionality to showing the total chance to catch it depending on the number of available throws.
+In order to help Trainers understand their overall odds when catching Ponyta, we enable the functionality to showing the total chance to catch it depending on the number of available throws.
 We calculate this chance as if you repeated the same throw N-number of times.

 To activate this functionality, change the number of Number of throws to a value greater than 1.
 The Number of throws option is available in the configuration options above the chart